claytonketner/CSCI200_FactorySim/Data-Classes.md

       * void draw(Graphics2D g, long currentTime) - draws the GUILane
       * void checkMotion(long currentTime) - if lane is on, unpause it, if lane if off, pause it
       * void addPallet() - add pallet to the pallets
-      * void addPallet(GUIPallet pallet) - overwrite of the above the function
+      * void addPallet(GUIPallet pallet) - overload of the above function
       * void GUIPallet removeEndPallet() - remove the end pallet and move everything down one space
       * void GUIKit removeEndPalletKit() - remove kit from the end pallet
       * boolean hasEmptyPalletAtEnd(long currentTime) - return true if last pallet is empty
       * boolean hasFullPalletAtEnd(long currentTime) - return true if last pallet is full
-      * boolean containsPallets() - return true if pallets in on the lane
+      * boolean containsPallets() - return true if pallets are on the lane
       * Point2D.Double getLocationOfEndPallet(long currentTime) - return the location of the end pallet
       * int getLaneLength() - return lane length